-^bAdjusted for age, sex, smoking, hypertension, hyperlipidemia, diabetes mellitus and hs-CRP.
+bAdjusted for age, sex, smoking, hypertension, hyperlipidemia, diabetes mellitus and hs-CRP.

-Linear mixed model analysis for progression of renal dysfunction by continuous Aβ1-40 levels contribute to the pathophysiology of heart failure.34 In hypertensive rats, a strong association between CKD and cerebral Aß pathology has been demonstrated whereas perivascular Aß deposits were also detected in the direct vicinity of small vessel wall damage.35 Histological findings have confirmed the presence of Aβ1-40 and -42 aggregates in the heart of AD patients.36 Collectively, these findings pinpoint the essential role of Aβ peptides in the diseases of the brain-heart-kidney axis.
+tubular cells of APP23 mice where they were associated with worse renal pathology.
+Studies suggest that A $\beta$ 1-40 can accumulate in vascular and parenchymal tissues, contributing to endothelial dysfunction, oxidative stress and fibrosis.
+Such mechanisms could also affect the kidneys, leading to disruptions in renal microvasculature and filtration processes.28-31 However, further research is needed in humans to specifically investigate the role of A $\beta$ 1-40 in renal pathology, including its potential accumulation and damage to renal tissues.
+Importantly, A $\beta$ abnormal increased expression has been also observed in CKD patients, which undoubtedly contributes to pathological changes within the brain and accelerates cognitive decline.
+In brains of mice overexpressing APP, the expression level of BACE1 is increased, which in turn promotes A $\beta$ deposition in the brain.
+Similarly, the expression of BACE1 in the brain and cerebrospinal fluid is also increased with the accumulation of A $\beta$ plaques in the brain in AD patients.
+Interestingly, BACE1 is also involved in the pathological process of other diseases including CVD, given that the dysregulation of the BACE1/Beta-Secretase-1 Antisense RNA (BACE1-AS)/A $\beta$ axis may contribute to the pathophysiology of heart failure.
+In hypertensive rats, a strong association between CKD and cerebral $A\beta$ pathology has been demonstrated whereas perivascular Aß deposits were also detected in the direct vicinity of small vessel wall damage.35 Histological findings have confirmed the presence of $A\beta 1-40$ and -42 aggregates in the heart of AD patients.
+Collectively, these findings pinpoint the essential role of Aβ peptides in the diseases of the brain-heart-kidney axis.
 However, the clinical relevance of these findings has not been explored.
-Our study reports for the first time, that Aβ1-40 is an independent determinant of GFR at two successive time points and of declining renal function over a median follow-up period of 13 months, suggesting that, from a clinical perspective, not only renal dysfunction may lead to higher Aβ1-40 levels, but a deteriorating effect of Aβ1-40 on renal function may exist.
+Our study reports for the first time, that Aβ1-40 is an independent determinant of GFR at two successive time points and of declining renal function over a median follow-up period of 13 months, suggesting that, from a clinical perspective, not only renal dysfunction may lead to higher A $\beta$ 1-40 levels, but a deteriorating effect of A $\beta$ 1-40 on renal function may exist.
 This should be further investigated in preclinical studies.